periph/website/site/content/apps/index.md

 +++
-title = "Application developers" description = "Application developers who want to write Go applications leveraging periph"
+title = "Application developers" description = "Leverage periph to write Go applications"
 +++

 The complete API documentation, including examples, is at